Sepsis and Pressure Ulcers (Pressure Injuries)

 Any break in the skin caused by pressure, regardless of the cause, can become infected.
 Common infections related to pressure ulcers include localized infections (infection in the immediate area), cellulitis, and osteomyelitis.
 These and other infections can all lead to sepsis.

-Sepsis, which was often called blood poisoning, is the body’s life-threatening response to infection.
+Sepsis is a life-threatening emergency that happens when your body’s response to an infection damages vital organs and, often, causes death.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.
-Sepsis kills and disables millions and requires early suspicion and treatment for survival.

 Blood flows through the body’s tissues, including the skin.
 If you press your finger down on a spot your arm and then quickly remove your finger, you will see that the skin changes color for a second or so in that spot because you stopped the blood flow.
 The longer your finger remains, the longer the blood flow stops.
 This is how a pressure ulcer forms.